 Player adds 3, total is 23

 No matter what the “player” guesses, the “computer” adds 1, 2, or 3 to make the total a multiple of 4: 4, 8, 12, 16, 20, 24, 28, and finally 32.

 Sure, this is a silly exercise (aren’t they all?), but it’s how I was able to determine the multiple-of-four trick couldn’t guarantee a win for my 21 number-guessing game.

-Try this Exercise on your own before you peek at my answer, which I’ll post in a week.
+Try this Exercise on your own before you peek at my solution.